billbeaver/Identify/ReadMe.md

 ## Version Updates

+* 3.4.2 - Fixed an another issue with No results found message being displayed when results were found using older ArcGIS Servers.

 * 3.4.1 - Fixed an issue with adding a new identify layer using App Builder GUI.
 		- Fixed an bug with No results found message being displayed when results were found.